BhasherBEL/Splitr/README.md

 ## Installation

 This is currently a beta version.
-To get the app, you have to build it yourself with flutter or download the beta version [here]().
+To get the app, you have to build it yourself with flutter or download the current beta version [here](https://github.com/BhasherBEL/Shared/releases).

 ## Features